periscuelo/test-blockchain/README.md

 - nextchain.txt
 - nextnonce.txt

+Create a local .env file base on example too.

 You can use Thunder Client VSCode Extension to Test API.
 Just use the files on thunder folder to import and test
 the endpoint.